 A Day to Serve

-This week, GFA-supported workers are once again gearing up to show Christ’s love in celebration of World Leprosy Day on January 26.
+This week, Gospel for Asia (GFA)-supported workers are once again gearing up to show Christ’s love in celebration of World Leprosy Day on January 26.
 One-day programs will be held in communities from January 26 to January 30.

 In addition to distributing food and holding formal programs, missionaries will clean local leprosy colonies—including patients’ homes—and bring in doctors to provide medical care.
 Certain teams will also provide gifts like blankets, shoes and even goats.